Use Damage Assessment

 Immediately after the disaster, it is important to determine the severity of the impact to the community.
 In some situations, public safety personnel who are already in the field may be able to provide an initial assessment of damages.
 Windshield Damage Report is an ArcGIS QuickCapture mobile app that can be used by public safety or volunteers to rapidly capture damage reports while traveling down a road.

-In this workflow, you will assume the role of a public safety official who needs to submit windshield damage reports.
+In this workflow, you will assume the role of a public safety field inspector who needs to submit windshield damage reports.

-3. Use the camera on your mobile device and capture the Quick Response code (QR code) to open the Windshield Damage Report.
+6. Use the camera on your mobile device to scan the Quick Response code (QR code) to open the Windshield Damage Report project.

-4. Scroll down the page to the Damage Categories section and review the images and description for each damage level.
+7. Scroll to the Damage Categories section and review the images and description for each damage level.

 Note: